Friendship and support

 Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
 (Matthew 19:14) We’re committed to sharing the life-giving knowledge of Jesus with the next generation.

-Noah’s Ark provides a simple introduction to Jesus for the very young and their parents, meeting every 2nd Monday at the village hall.
+Noah’s Ark provides a simple introduction to Jesus for the very young and their parents, meeting at 10.30am every 2nd Thursday of the month during term time at St Peter's Hall.

 ‘Open The Book’ provides children at Flyford First School with an understanding of some of the key stories of the Bible, while a church team runs weekly assemblies for children at Inkberrow First School.

 All children are welcome to join us at Junior Church, whether or not their parents wish to attend church.
-Junior Church meets at the same time as the Sunday morning services - simply come along to St Peter's Hall.
-On Informal Church weeks, all children start the service in church; older children stay in church for the whole service while under-12s typically move to St Peter's Hall partway through.
+Junior Church meets at the same time as the Informal Sunday morning service at 11am - simply come along to St Peter's Hall.
+All children start the service in church; older children stay in church for the whole service while under-12s typically move to St Peter's Hall partway through.
 Although children often sit with their parents whilst in church, youth leaders are always available to ensure any unaccompanied children feel secure and included.

 There is also a creche area in church, where younger children are welcome to play or draw during any service.